fuvmath/fuvmath.github.io/_tabs/course list.md

 |                     |  3xx: Operations Research |

-**NOTE**: You cannot double count one course for both applied elective and some other requirement.
+**NOTE**: You cannot double count one course for both applied elective and other requirement.

 ### MATH 101: Calculus